 For tips to help your pre-K student in English Language Arts class, check out our pre-K English Language Arts tips page.

-Parent Toolkit resources were developed by NBC News Learn with the help of subject-matter experts, including Sky Marietta, Assistant Professor, University of the Cumberlands; Gary Troia, Associate Professor, Michigan State University; and Nell Duke, Professor, University of Michigan, and align with the Common Core State Standards.
+TODAY's Parenting Guides were developed by NBC News Learn with the help of subject-matter experts, including Sky Marietta, Assistant Professor, University of the Cumberlands; Gary Troia, Associate Professor, Michigan State University; and Nell Duke, Professor, University of Michigan, and align with the Common Core State Standards.